Grickl3/ThingMakerAndSorter/README.md

 So, as a way of bettering my Git-Fu I am currently adding content on my mobile-local machine, having cloned the repository via the command line.
 Next up, pushing back to Git Hub.

 Okay, now - from my desktop-local machine I have cloned the repo.
 Added a file in which I'd like to build my widget, and pushed some changes back up to the repo on GH.
 I feel like I don't totally suck at this.
 That's cool.

+Pulled some changes down to my mobile-local machine.
+I think I've done the essential things which I was missing.
+Now, I think I might actually make a little widget.